Quick Facts About Anxiety Disorders

-Most people experience feelings of anxiety before an important event such as a big exam, business presentation, or first date.
-These are normal feelings of anxiety that nearly everyone experiences from time to time in their lives.
+Most people experience feelings of anxiety before an important event in their lives, such as before a big exam, business presentation, or first date.
+These are normal feelings of anxiety that nearly everyone experiences from time to time.

 Anxiety disorders, however, are conditions that fill a person’s life with overwhelming anxiety and fear.
 This fear is chronic, unremitting, and can grow progressively worse.
 Tormented by panic attacks, obsessive thoughts, flashbacks, nightmares, or countless frightening physical symptoms, some people with anxiety disorders even become housebound.